MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/csharp.md

 A few variables must be set before we can continue.
 Add this code to the `Program` class you created in the previous section:

-1. For the `uriBase` value, you can use the global endpoint in the following code, or use the [custom subdomain](../../../cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.

 2. Confirm that `uriBase` is valid and replace the `accessKey` value with a subscription key from your Azure account.

 3. Optionally, customize the search query by replacing the value for `searchTerm`.